ScardracS/scardracs/README.md

  - I’m currently working on Fedora for my PinePhone and on my blog scardracs.com
  - You can reach me out via mail - mailto:marcoscardovi@protonmail.com or Twitter - https://www.twitter.com/ScardracS
  - If you like my work please consider to take me a coffee: www.paypal.me/ScardracS
+ - For patreons you can consider my liberapay:https://liberapay.com/ScardracS/donate
 <!--
 **ScardracS/ScardracS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.